Harmoniza/kingdom-ark/topics/part-2.md

     <h2>2.1 – Ancient Beliefs That Shaped Israel</h2>
     <p>
-      Before Christ, Israel lived among nations rich in myth, symbolism, and worship of the heavens.
+      Before Christ, Israel lived among nations rich in myth, symbolism, and celestial worship.
 Mesopotamia spoke of the <strong>Tree of Life</strong> and divine councils.
 Egypt carried stories of gods descending, ruling, and resurrecting.
 Canaan told of Baal, the storm-god, and Asherah, the so-called “queen of heaven.”
     </p>
     <p>
-      Israel, chosen to be distinct, was constantly tempted to blend these beliefs into their own worship.
-The prophets cried against this fusion, yet fragments of these ancient myths still echo in the Scriptures. <span class="note">Jeremiah 44 speaks of the people burning incense to the “queen of heaven,” a title predating Israel’s monotheistic faith.</span>
+      Israel, chosen to be distinct, was constantly tempted to blend these beliefs into their worship.
+The prophets cried against such fusion, yet fragments of these ancient myths still echo in Scripture. <span class="note">Jeremiah 44 recounts the people burning incense to the “queen of heaven,” a title predating Israel’s monotheistic faith.</span>
     </p>
   </section>